 Jesus said: "...my Father gives you the true bread from heaven.
 For the bread of God is the one who comes down from heaven and gives life to the world.”

 “I am the living bread that came down from heaven.
 If anyone eats of this bread he will live forever.
 The bread that I will give for the life of the world is my flesh.”

 How to Approach God - Old-Covenant Vs. New-Covenant

-In the old-covenant, there was always a protocol for approaching God.
+In the old covenant, there was always a protocol for approaching God.
 Example, Moses had to remove his sandals when at the burning bush.
 The Jewish people when Moses was talking to God, had to stay a distance away from the foot of the mountain.
-And in the Jewish law only the high-priest could enter the inner room the Holy place with God's presence, and only after executing the requirements precisely.
+And in the Jewish law only the high priest (from the tribe of Levi) could enter the inner room the Holy place with God's presence, and only after executing the requirements precisely.
 Today the death of Jesus on the cross gave us direct access to speak to God and call Him "our Father", but this does not mean that God is now your bestie.
 There is still a proper spiritual protocol to approaching God.
 Jesus' prayer shows us exactly how to do it.
 And note, God will hear you better if you pray this prayer on your knees in private.
 Kneeling is a symbol of humility, worship, and reverend to God.
 "Kneeling" was mentioned hundreds of times in the old-testament about the Jews "bending their knees" to other gods, which grieved God tremendously.
 This teaches us about God's personality, for example how much the act of "kneeling" means to Him; it is the perfect gesture for worshiping.
 Our relationship with God is, He is our God and we are His children, not His friends as in equal.
 Learning this, is part of the spiritual growing that God expects of us.
 Here's a covenant-comparison table:

 The key takeaway from this table: